Code-Institute-Submissions/bookable/README.md

 The desired features this would want:

+1. The ability to receive booking confirmation emails.
+2. The ability for companies to manage their bookings.
+3. The ability to add products/services etc.
-1. The ability to separate between private & company booking makers.
+4. The ability to separate between private & company booking makers.

 <br>